The ELPAC is the successor to the California English Language Development Test (CELDT).

-State and federal law require that local educational agencies administer a state test of English language proficiency (ELP) to eligible students in kindergarten through grade twelve.
-The California Department of Education (CDE) is transitioning from the CELDT to the ELPAC as the state ELP assessment by 2018.
-The ELPAC will be aligned with the 2012 California English Language Development Standards.
-It will be comprised of two separate ELP assessments: one for the initial identification of students as English learners (ELs), and a second for the annual summative assessment to measure a student’s progress in learning English and to identify the student's level of ELP.
+State and federal law require local educational agencies administer a state test of English language proficiency (ELP) to eligible students in kindergarten through grade twelve.
+The ELPAC is aligned with the 2012 California English Language Development Standards.
+It is comprised of two separate ELP assessments: one for the initial identification of students as English learners (ELs), and a second for the annual summative assessment to measure a student’s progress in learning English and to identify the student's level of ELP.

 The links and information below were developed for educators and others who are directly involved with the ELPAC.